chinna-DS/WaveCon_Telecom_Analysis_Power_BI/README.md

 # WaveCon_Telecom_Analysis_Power_BI

-AtliQo Telecom Analysis - PowerBI
-This project is done as part of the November month codebaiscs resume project challenge
+This project is done as part of Codebasics Virtual Internship

 Challenge details - Link